HomeNewsBotswana's Lesedi Power Project update

 The 2nd Phase mainly aims to increase the initial electricity production to 10MW and it will involve the drilling of more gas wells as well as the purchase of additional generators.
 The cost of this phase is approximately US$ 20M.

-Upon successful completion of phase one and two, the company plans to expand the project beyond 10MW.
+Upon successful completion of phases one and two, the company plans to expand the project beyond 10MW.
 This expansion is expected to be completed using project revenues and debt.

 Reported July 2019

-Following approval of two companies, Sekaname and Tlou Energy as preferred bidders for the project by the Public Procurement Disposal Asset Disposal Board (PPADB), negotiations with the two companies were due to start in earnest.
+Following the approval of two companies, Sekaname, and Tlou Energy as preferred bidders for the project by the Public Procurement Disposal Asset Disposal Board (PPADB), negotiations with the two companies were due to start in earnest.

-“As per the PPDB Act, the negotiations outcomes will go through an approval process by PPADB prior to awarding of the tender,” said the ministry in a statement.
+“As per the PPDB Act, the outcomes of the negotiations will go through an approval process by PPADB prior to awarding of the tender,” said the ministry in a statement.

 “The effort put in by our team over recent years has been phenomenal and this result makes it all worthwhile.
 The company will now progress with additional work on the ground to deliver a gas‐to‐power solution that can bring significant benefits to the country and to our shareholders,” said Tlou managing director, Tony Gilby

-The project is government’s initiative geared towards facilitating development of gas industry in Botswana.
-Coal bed methane is a clean energy source capable of earning the country carbon credits and positively improve the country’s energy mix,
+The project is the government’s initiative geared towards facilitating the development of the gas industry in Botswana.
+Coal bed methane is a clean energy source capable of earning the country carbon credits and positively improving the country’s energy mix,

 Botswana has a significant energy shortage and generally relies on imported power and diesel generation to fulfill its power requirements.